A note about indexing and backlinks

 <meta name="robots" content="follow, index, max-snippet:-1, max-video-preview:-1, max-image-preview:large"/>

 This meta tag tells crawlers who obey robots such as Google (bad bots don’t care) that this page will be followed and indexed.
 In fact, the default is follow and index so you don’t even need these directives.
 So what you need to search for on the page’s source code is “nofollow” and “noindex”.
 If you find these or either one by itself, the page is not good for links.
+Most scammers sell links on pages which never get indexed.
+You wasted your money.

 Here is the complete Google specification of the use https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag